 I took the L train east to Bushwick and walked out into the death throes of whatever grit lingered in that rapidly gentrifying neighborhood.
 Hipster hangouts were encroaching on the Boar’s Head meat factory like a Georgia kudzu.
 I rounded a corner and passed a specialty wine and spirits shop.
 I guess change isn’t all bad.

 I was in the neighborhood to meet Ted Haigh.
-Haigh is the author of Vintage Spirits & Forgotten Cocktails, which was published in ’03 and came out in a second edition recently enough for it to win Best New Cocktail Book of . . . → Read More: Periodista Tales: Ted Haigh—Birth of a Pseudonym
+Haigh is the author of Vintage Spirits & Forgotten Cocktails, which was published in ’03 and came out in a second edition recently enough for it to win Best New Cocktail . . . → Read More: Periodista Tales: Ted Haigh—Birth of a Pseudonym

 New York again.
 I had decided to try my hand at some academic-style research.
 Maybe Greg Boehm’s project had inspired me.
 Maybe meeting writers like Dave Wondrich, Jeff Berry, and Wayne Curtis—true scholars of the cocktail—had left a mark.
 Maybe I was one jigger shy of a full shaker.
 In any case, I had to acknowledge the possibility that not all my answers were hidden in the minds of heavy drinkers.
 Some might be in a library.